yaqwsx/bcthesis/symdivine.md

   representation, this function can be provided (and thus an algorithm can use a tree set to represent a set of multi-states)

-\noindent There were several implementations of data store developed and short summary of them follows.
+\noindent There were several implementations of data store developed.
+A short summary of them follows.
 Note that not all of them are distributed in current release of \symdivine as they were replaced by a more efficient one, or their development and support was discontinued.